Some Useful Information!

 Primarily Teach: Figure Skating, Basic Skills, Freestyle, Moves in the Field, Intro to Hockey and Power Skating

-Tests Passed: Senior Moves in the Field, Intermediate Freestyle, Pre-Gold Ice Dance
+Tests Passed: Senior Moves in the Field, Intermediate Freestyle, Pre-Silver Ice Dance

 Accomplishments/Certifications: PSA and USFSA registered, PSA insured, CER Level A and USA Hockey registered.